jake-stout/Synthetic-CRE-Data/README.md

-# CashSight
+# Synthetic CRE Data

-CashSight provides tools for generating synthetic property management data and loading it into a local PostgreSQL instance.
-It can be useful for demos or analytics testing.
+Utilities for generating synthetic commercial real estate (CRE) data, loading it into PostgreSQL, and running simple streaming jobs with Apache Flink.
+These scripts are useful for demos or analytics testing.

 ## Prerequisites